christian-byrne/clementine/README.md

 #### TODO

+- user.models = list of references
+  - automatically add all photos associated with model to model owners profile

 - When clicking href in topnav while in mobile view, close the menu
 - automatically go to top of page when changing views (because had to switch to HashRouter)
 - Number of socials-stats icons on leaderboard rows depends on current screen size